redhat-cop/ocp-disconnected-docs/README.md

 # Wiki
 ## What is CodeSparta?

+In simple term CodeSparta is an [Airgap](https://en.wikipedia.org/wiki/Air_gap_(networking)#:~:text=An%20air%20gap%2C%20air%20wall,an%20unsecured%20local%20area%20network.)
+Platform Delivery as Code.

 ## What problem does it solve?

-Sparta was created to solve the problem of delivering the Red Hat OpenShift Kubernetes Platform, along with an exstensible middleware and application portfolio, within restricted deployment environments (e.g. behind an airgap).
+Sparta was created to solve the problem of delivering the Red Hat OpenShift Kubernetes Platform, along with an exstensible middleware and application portfolio, within restricted deployment environments (e.g. behind an [airgap](https://en.wikipedia.org/wiki/Air_gap_(networking)#:~:text=An%20air%20gap%2C%20air%20wall,an%20unsecured%20local%20area%20network.)).

 ## How is it solving it?